igorsf/appnexus-pull-log-data-to-abs/README.md

-# appnexus-pull-log-data-to-abs

-Pull AppNexus Log Level Data to Azure Blob Storage
+This script pulls "log level data" files from AppNexus to Azure Blob Storage

-# DEVELOPER INSTRUCTIONS
+# Instructions

 To run